Macron’s leadership at risk amid tensions over pension plan

 PARIS (AP) — A parody photo appearing on protest signs and online in France shows President Emmanuel Macron sitting on piles of garbage.
-The image references the trash going uncollected with sanitation workers on strike, but also what many French people think about their leader.
+It’s both a reference to the trash going uncollected with Paris sanitation workers on strike — and to what many French people think about their leader.

 His brazen move to force a pension reform bill through without a vote has infuriated the political opposition and could hamper his government’s ability to pass legislation for the remaining four years of his term.